MXClyde/mendix-kubernetes-azure/README.md

 ## Roadmap

- - Document Datadog deployment
+ - Document how to use Azure Insights for monitoring.
- - Document how to use pipelines with other Kubernetes clusters (e.g. AWS EKS)
+ - Document how to use pipelines with other Kubernetes clusters (e.g. AWS EKS).
- -